vvoelz/biceps/doc/source/workflow.rst

 workflow
 =============

-A typical BICePs sampling includes four core steps: :class:`Preparation`, :class:`Restraint`, :class:`Posteriorsampler` and :function:`Analysis`.
+A typical BICePs sampling includes four core steps: :class:`Preparation`, :class:`Restraint`, :class:`Posteriorsampler` and :func:`Analysis`.

 Preparation
 --------------

 The :class:`Preparation` class converts all raw data to  BICePs readable format.
 It asks for experimental data as well as correspondingly precomputed experimental observables from simulation.
-We recommend users to use `MDTraj <http://mdtraj.org>`_ to compute all necessary experimental quantities from simulation or use our prepared functions in the :function:`toolbox`.
+We recommend users to use `MDTraj <http://mdtraj.org>`_ to compute all necessary experimental quantities from simulation or use our prepared functions in the :func:`toolbox`.
 Check more details in the :ref:`examples <examples/index>` page.

 Restraint